A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Multiple Energy Subsystems of Buildings

 \subsection{Multiple Energy Subsystems in Commercial Buildings}

-In existing works, some DRL-based approaches have been proposed to reduce commercial building energy consumption\cite{Zou2019}\cite{Valladares2019}\cite{Zhang2019}.
-Although some advances have been made, these works only consider a single subsystem in buildings (e.g., an HVAC system) without noticing that other subsystems can also affect energy consumption and user comfort in terms of thermal, air quality and illumination conditions.
-In fact, some research results show that jointly controlling HVAC systems and other building energy subsystems (e.g., blind systems, lighting systems, and window systems) has great potential of saving energy\cite{Cheng2016}\cite{Wang2015}.
+In existing works, some DRL-based approaches have been proposed to reduce energy consumption in commercial buildings \cite{Zou2019}\cite{Zhang2019}\cite{Valladares2019}.
+Although some advances have been made, these works only consider a single subsystem in buildings (e.g., an HVAC system) without noticing that other subsystems can also affect energy consumption and user comfort in terms of thermal, air quality, and illumination conditions.
+In fact, some research results showed that jointly controlling HVAC systems and other building energy subsystems (e.g., blind systems, lighting systems, and window systems) has great potential of saving energy\cite{Cheng2016}\cite{Wang2015}.
 For example, HVAC energy consumption can be reduced by 17\%-47\% if window-based natural ventilation is adopted\cite{Wang2015}.
-Based on the above observation, Ding \emph{et al.} proposed a DRL-based framework in Fig.~\ref{fig_6} for efficiently controlling four building energy subsystems (including HVAC systems, lighting systems, blind systems, and window systems\cite{Ding2019}) so that the total energy consumed by all subsystems can be minimized while still maintaining user comfort.
-To solve the high-dimensional action problem, a Branching Dueling Q-Network (BDQ) algorithm is used.
-Moreover, a calibrated EnergyPlus simulation model is adopted to generate enough data for the training of the DRL agent.
-Simulation results show that the proposed framework can save energy by 14.26\% compared with the rule-based method while maintaining human comfort within a desired range.
+Based on the above observation, Ding \emph{et al.} proposed a DRL-based framework as shown in Fig.~\ref{fig_10} for efficiently controlling four building energy subsystems (including HVAC systems, lighting systems, blind systems, and window systems\cite{Ding2019}) so that the total energy consumed by all subsystems can be minimized while still maintaining user comfort.
+To solve the high-dimensional action problem, a branching dueling Q-Network (BDQ) algorithm was used.
+Moreover, a calibrated EnergyPlus simulation model was adopted to generate enough data for the training of the DRL agent.
+Simulation results showed that the proposed framework can save energy by 14.26\% compared with the rule-based method while maintaining human comfort within a desired range.